Inductive Biases for Deep Learning of Higher-Level Cognition: Inductive biases based on higher-level cognition as a path towards systems that generalize better OOD

-The proposed inductive bias is closely related to the bottleneck of the GWT of conscious processing (see more details in Section~\ref{sec:gwt}), and one can also make links with the original von Neumann architecture of computers.
+We claim that the proposed inductive bias is closely related to the bottleneck of the GWT of conscious processing.
+Our interpretation of this restriction on write access in the GWT by a very small number of specialists selected on the fly by an attention mechanism is that it stems from an assumption on the form of the joint distribution between high-level variables whose values are broadcast.
+If the joint distribution factor graph is sparse, then only a few variables (those involved in one factor or a few connected factors) need to be synchronized at each step of an inference process, e.g., consider loopy belief propagation~\citep{frey2001very,murphy2013loopy}.
+By constraining the size of the working memory, evolution may have thus enforced the sparsity of the factor graph.
+The GWT also makes a claim that the workspace is associated with the conscious contents of cognition, which can be reported verbally.
+One can also make links with the original von Neumann architecture of computers.
 In both the GWT and the von Neumann architecture, we have a communication bottleneck with in the former the working memory and in the latter the CPU registers where operations are performed.
 The communication bottleneck only allows a few variables to be brought to the nexus (working memory in brains, registers in the CPU) .
 In addition, the operations on these variables are extremely sparse, in the sense that they take very few variables at a time as arguments (no more than the handful in working memory, in the case of brains, and generally no more than two or three in typical assembly languages).
 This sparsity constraint is consistent with a decomposition of computation in small chunks, each involving only a few elements.
-In the case of the sparse factor graph assumption we only consider that sparsity constraint for declarative knowledge ("how the world works", its dynamics and statistical or causal structure), but a similar constraint may make sense for the computations taking place at the top level of the representation hierarchy (those we can describe verbally), which may capture inference mechanisms ("how to interpret some observations", "what to do next").
+In the case of the sparse factor graph assumption we only consider that sparsity constraint for declarative knowledge (verbalizing "how the world works", its dynamics and statistical or causal structure).

 This assumption about the joint distribution between the high-level variables at the top of our deep learning hierarchy is different from the assumption commonly found in many papers on disentangling factors of variation~\citep{higgins2016beta, burgess2018understanding, chen2018isolating, kim2018disentangling, locatello2019challenging}, where the high-level variables are assumed to be marginally independent of each other, i.e., their joint distribution factorizes into independent marginals.
 We think this deviates from the original goals of deep learning to learn abstract high-level representations which capture the underlying explanations for the data.
 Note that one can easily transform one representation (with a factorized joint) into another (with a non-factorized joint) by some transformation (think about the independent noise variables in a structural causal model, Section~\ref{sec:scm}).
 However, we would then lose the properties introduced up to now (that each variable is causal and corresponds to a word or phrase, that the factor graph is sparse, and that changes in distribution can be originated to one or very few variables or factors).